poltomo/hello/_posts/2024-12-01-london-to-edinburgh.markdown

 I have been in London since September.
 I'll be taking courses in ICL until around June.
 Afterwards, I will head back home and resume my work at Amazon.

-ICL has a really nice computer lab and library.
-I have a pretty big reading list of books and online sources, so I'm in one or the other most days.
+I have a pretty big reading list at the moment.
 These are just some off the top of my head:
 [lei mao's log book](https://leimao.github.io), computer architecture: a quantitative approach, Information Theory, Inference and Learning Algorithms, [hbfs](https://hbfs.wordpress.com), [ryg blog](https://fgiesen.wordpress.com), [numerical linear algebra](https://www.stat.uchicago.edu/~lekheng/courses/309/books/Trefethen-Bau.pdf)

-There's a lot more, I think they are in one of my notebooks somewhere.
+There's a lot more books and web pages; they are in one of my notebooks somewhere.

 Yesterday, I bought this [digital video camera](https://www.amazon.co.uk/Camcorder-Digital-Vlogging-Recorder-Rotatable/dp/B08927L6C4/).
 I was really pleased with the purchase.
 I ordered it the night before, and it arrived the next morning.
 I will get an sd card for it and then upload some videos to this youtube channel: